Pete1001/python-challenge-1/README.md

 ## License

-This project is provided as a sample educational exercise and does not include a formal license.
-Feel free to use and modify the code as needed for educational purposes.
+This project is under the GNU General Public License (GPL)